QUICK SUMMARY:

 8. CTR

 Click-through rate is like an engagement metric for your Facebook ads.
 It’s calculated by the number of clicks on an ad, divided by the number of times it was shown.
-It’s good to keep a close eye on the average CTR when you want people to take action on your ad.
+It’s good to keep a close eye on the average or median CTR compared to industry benchmarks when you want people to take action on your ad.
 If your goal is to create brand awareness, then CPM is more important than CTR.

 9. CPA